drew-747/Resume-Builder/README.md

 ## Features

 - Extracts and enhances your resume & CV through drag & drop.
-- Industry-standard templates that are compatible with most ATS software.
+- Outputs into LaTeX CV templates that are compatible with most ATS software.

 ## Stack